logo

 Councillors seek clarity on off-site levies ahead of public hearing

-Residents who lost their homes are racing to submit their rebuild permits before increased off-site levies potentially come into effect, according to councillors.
+Residents who lost their homes are racing to submit their rebuild permits before increased off-site levies potentially come into effect, according to some Jasper municipal councillors.

-But administration clarified that the proposed changes will only affect net-new development.
+But municipal administration clarified that the proposed changes will only affect net-new development.

 Councillor Wendy Hall said she supported updating the proposed off-site levies bylaw, but had heard concerns from residents in rebuild mode that they’d be subjected to new fees.